 During my MA studies, I developed a keen interest in the biographies of transcultural novelists who were raised in many countries (like myself), such as Isabel Allende, Aminatta Forna, Abeer Hoque, Yann Martel, Amélie Nothomb and Ilija Trojanow.

 My doctoral thesis examines a range of forms of life writing published in the twenty-first century about the experience of growing up in the second half of the twentieth-century in three or more countries, cultures and languages.
 I focus specifically on how literary images of tension are used by the life writers to highlight how systems of categorisation and of privilege and oppression intersect during these ‘moving’ childhoods, and on how their experiences in childhood shape their intersecting forms and genres of life writing in adulthood.

-I have presented papers at conferences and workshops, including the GAPS convention (German Association for Anglophone Postcolonial Studies) of 2018 (University of Mainz, Germany, May 2018) and the Postcolonial Studies Association Convention (University of London, September 2017).
+I have presented papers at conferences and workshops, including the GAPS convention (German Association for Anglophone Postcolonial Studies, University of Mainz, Germany, May 2018) and the Postcolonial Studies Association Convention (University of London, September 2017).

 In November 2018, I was granted a 2019 David C. Pollock Scholarship in order to attend the 2019 Families in Global Transition (FIGT) conference in Bangkok.
-I am honoured to be a 2019 David C. Pollock scholar and to be representing the University of Leeds at the conference.
 At the 2019 FIGT annual conference, I presented a poster which illustrated how I extend Antje Rauwerda's 'Third Culture Literature' and Ruth Van Reken's 'Cross-Cultural Kid' model to the field of life writing.